 Prices & Packages

 Speaking of cost; considering all the eXtra utility it provides, the PrismJET VJ24X is a great value.
 As of May 2019, the VJ24X is no longer in production.
 There is however, one showroom demo unit still available for use in the full gamut CMYK Light Cyan, Light Magenta, white and metallic configuration.
 It can be yours for under $6,000.
-Click here or surf to our Clearance Printers page to browse all the options.
+Surf to our Clearance Equipment page to browse all the options.
 We make leasing your PrismJET fast and easy.
 With good credit, you can apply online and get approved in less than 24 hours.
 Click here to get the ball rolling.

 *60 month lease with approved credit.